wickles/homebrew-tap/README.md

 $ brew install macports
 ```

-:warning: Installing MacPorts to `/usr/local` might conflict with your Homebrew setup and hence it is not recommended to install this formula, unless you know what you're doing.
+Installing MacPorts to `/usr/local` *might* conflict with your Homebrew setup and hence it is not recommended to install this formula – unless you know what you're doing.

 ## License